Zin Boats reinvents the electric speedboat in a bid to become the Tesla of the sea – TechCrunch

 The target consumer is one who has money and an eco-conscious outlook — either of their own or by necessity.

 “There are a lot of inquiries from Europe, where the environmental restrictions are stricter than in North America.
-But we also have a number of pristine lakes that are electric only for the purpose of keeping them clean,” Zin explained.
-“So if you live on a lake in Montana that’s electric only, you have the option to go at five knots, and you can’t even cross the lake because the boat is so slow… or you can have a fully functional powerboat that you can water ski behind, the same speeds you get in a gas power boat, but it’s absolutely emissions free.
+But we also have a number of pristine lakes that are electric-only for the purpose of keeping them clean,” Zin explained.
+“So if you live on a lake in Montana that’s electric-only, you have the option to go at five knots, and you can’t even cross the lake because the boat is so slow… or you can have a fully functional powerboat that you can water ski behind, the same speeds you get in a gas power boat, but it’s absolutely emissions free.
 I mean, this boat is as clean as it gets — there’s zero oil, zero gasoline, zero anything that will get into the water.”

 It really made me wonder why the whole industry didn’t go electric years ago.
 And in fact there are a few competitors, but they tend to be even more niche or piecemeal jobs, mating an electric engine to an existing hull and saying it’s an electric boat that goes 50 knots.
-And it does — for five or ten minutes.
+And it does — for five or 10 minutes.
 Or there are custom boat builders who will create something quite nice for a Zin-type customer — head on over to Monte Carlo and buy one at auction for a couple million bucks.

 Zin sees his boat as the first one to check every box and a few that weren’t there before.
 As fast as a powerboat but nearly silent; same range but a fraction of the price to get there; handles like a dream but requires practically no maintenance.
 It’s as smart as the smartest car, limiting its speed based on the waterway, automatically adjusting itself to stay within range of a safe harbor or charger, over-the-air updates to the software anywhere in the world.
-I didn’t even get a change to ask about its self-driving capabilities.
+I didn’t even get a chance to ask about its self-driving capabilities.

-As a first time founder, a technical one at that, of a hardware company, Zin has his work cut out for him.
+As a first-time founder, a technical one at that, of a hardware company, Zin has his work cut out for him.
 He’s raised seed money to get the prototype and production model ready, but needs capital to start filling his existing orders faster.
 Like many other startups, he was just gearing up to go all out when the pandemic struck, shutting down production completely.
 But they’re just about ready to start manufacturing again.

 “I realized that there isn’t such a thing as a boat company any more,” said Zin.
-“Part of what we do is to build that shell that holds everything, and it happens to be moving through the water, which makes it a boat, but that really where the boating part of it ends.
+“Part of what we do is to build that shell that holds everything, and it happens to be moving through the water, which makes it a boat, but that’s really where the boating part of it ends.
 It’s really a technology hub, and my company is not just a boat company, it has to be a technology company.”

 He said that his investors understand that this isn’t a one-off toy but the beginnings of an incredibly valuable IP that — well, with Tesla’s success, the pitch writes itself.